wfpioneer/walmart-oyi-app/README.md

 ### AppCenter Secrets

 * OYI uses the AppCenter SDK and react-native library in order to track user events, analytics, and crash reports
+    * This file is installed as part of the `.apk` build process and not part of the `react-native` build process.
+It is not necessary for `Dev` builds
     * In order to report events to AppCenter, we need to keep a set of AppCenter secrets associated with our different environments
     * If creating a `Stage` or `Prod` build locally, you'll need to be sure you have an `appcenter-config.json` file